hvkwak/PIE-NET_Dataset_Preparation/README.md

 You may find some of these codes useful.
 First run 'make_list.sh' and then run other codes accordingly.
 Please check the details and arguments in advance.

-make_list.sh - generates the a text file of filenames. main_multiple_screens.sh - runs main.sh in multiple screens in linux main.sh - runs main.py
+make_list.sh - generates the a text file of filenames. <br />
+main_multiple_screens.sh - runs main.sh in multiple screens in linux <br />
+main.sh - runs main.py <br />
 main2.py - there are some datasets that are not size of 64 after running main.py.
 This brings altogether pack rest datasets to be size of 64.
-Rests will be discarded.
+Rests will be discarded.<br />